Skip to content

 1. Natural Grass

 The cons to natural grass come down to its durability and how it performs in inclement weather.
-For example, natural grass can muddy and become slick, making it hard to play on and the chances of injury increase.
+For example, natural grass can become muddy and slick, making it hard to play on, and the chances of injury increase.
 Even in perfect weather, natural grass requires consistent maintenance, as grass can grow too high or get kicked up.
 Replanting grass, watering it and mowing it will be consistent tasks for those with natural grass for turf.

 2. Field Turf

+This kind of artificial surface also saves money due to its low maintenance costs.
+If you’re trying to be more environmentally friendly at your facility, a major bonus of field turf is that you don’t have to waste any water that would go toward watering natural grass throughout the year.
 One of the downsides to field turf is how hot it can get playing on it.
-In fact, it’s been reported that on a 98-degree day, turf can raise the temperature to 120 degrees.
+In fact, it’s been reported that on a 98-degree day, turf can be up to 200 degrees.
 Additionally, some bacteria can survive on turf for over 90 days, due to the polyethylene plastic used for the blades.
-This can be a cleanliness concern if a facility doesn’t regularly wash their turf.
+This can be a cleanliness concern if a facility doesn’t regularly wash its turf.

 Spectators and players alike enjoy evening and night games.
 Visitors love attending events at convenient hours, and athletes enjoy the coolness of the night for high-cardio games.
-Your company’s sports complex can also be more accessible to people who want to get a game in after work hours.
+Your company’s sports complex can also be more accessible to people who want to get a game after work hours.

 Adequate lighting is essential for keeping the fun going after the sun goes down.
 Your lighting needs will vary depending on the sport you’re accommodating, the size of your complex and your budget.
 Working with a lighting expert makes it easy to figure out the coverage you need.
 To save money and get more life out of your lights, choose LED bulbs over traditional ones — they provide long-term energy savings and tend to have a longer life span.

-Parking
+Ensure Adequate Parking

 Secure and accessible parking is key to making your athletic complex accommodating.
 Sufficient parking can increase attendance and boost membership and visitor satisfaction.
 When you have the capacity to host large tournaments and events, your facility becomes a popular attraction for sporting event organizers.